-Before we get to the tools, you need to understand the hardware.
-Claude comes in three model tiers — Haiku, Sonnet, and Opus.
-Think of them as different builds of the same droid, optimized for different missions.
+Before the tools, you need to understand the hardware.
+Claude comes in three model tiers: Haiku, Sonnet, and Opus.
+Different builds, different missions.

 | Model | The R2 Equivalent | Best For | The Trade-off |